 Forgive the blasphemy, but I hope when Falwell got to Heaven, the Lord took him aside and explained that He didn't give a damn who won the Big South football title in 2005.
 Further, I hope He mentioned that folks in America have gotten a little nuts about sports and what importance they have in the world.
 It's always tricky for me to get righteous about things like this, because, paradoxically, I am a sports fan, yet I don't know how any reasonable person can't see that modern sports obsessions have become thoroughly toxic and unhealthy for everyone.
 In a perfect world, sports provide a necessary diversion from the strife of day-to-day existence, but today it seems that the diversions have become the focal point and the important, day-to-day things (you know, life) gets relegated to the back burner.
 In America, the father of a new-born infant spends, on the average, less than one minute a day with this child.
 Somehow, though, that same father manages to watch twelve hours of televised sports a week.
 It's good to know we got the priorities straight.

-In 2007, Fort Wayne was cited by Street and Smith's Sports Business Journal as the top minor-league market in the United States.
+Last year Fort Wayne was cited by Street and Smith's Sports Business Journal as the top minor-league market in the United States.
 This was greeted with a lot of civic pride, and the impending completion of Harrison Square proves that sports will probably occupy a central part in the city's consciousness.
 Still, I hope the good folks in the city remember to keep everything is perspective.
 I'm not ready yet to toss all of my sports related hobbies, but if I see one more psychotic soccer mom go unchallenged for shrieking down her child, I'll probably have to.